 Depending on the species and what you want to accomplish, less is more.
 If you can’t tell if it’s been pruned, you did a great job.
 If your significant other says, “what in the hell did you do?” you probably did too much.

 I have done plenty of dumb things to trees in my life, and have learned many lessons.
-The main thing is if it’s not your skill set, call us at (360) 608-8160.
-It is better to do it right once, than have to fix it.
+The main thing is if it’s not your skill set, call our tree service at (360) 608-8160.
+It is better to do it right once, than have to fix it and Arborists know how to do it right!

 Many people still consider this is a good time to prune and to be honest in our company we don’t take any time off.
 My point is we still prune this time of year, but it’s not the best time.
 Here are some reasons.